October 26

 Peppers

 Several different kinds of peppers can be dehydrated, including jalapenos, habaneros, and bell peppers.
+The drying process helps these peppers retain their flavor and consistency even after drying.
 In addition, peppers can be stored in a jar and add flavor for months at a time!

 Tomatoes